yashgupta2808/subscription-system-ui/README.md

 ## About the Project

 This project is a subscription system built using Next.js.
 It provides a user interface for managing subscriptions.
-The system is designed to be scalable and easy to use, with a modern and responsive design.

 ## How It Works

 The subscription system allows users to:
-- Create and manage subscriptions
+- Get a new subscription
+- Cancel the existing subscription
+- Renew the expired subscription

 The system uses Next.js for the frontend, providing a fast and responsive user experience.